alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+N/B: The TLS handshake ensures that the client and server agree on a set of cryptographic parameters, and that the server's digital certificate is valid and trustworthy.
+This process helps to prevent eavesdropping, tampering, and other forms of attacks on the communication channel.

 If a packet is dropped
 ----------------------